MakeSchool-Tutorials/Environment-Setup/P02-Communication-And-Professionalism/content.md

 - Work off the plan - follow the plan you made
 - Update the plan - as you learn more update your plan

+How long should a work block be?
+We recommend a [Time Block, or timeboxing](https://en.wikipedia.org/wiki/Timeboxing) practice known as the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+This technique involves using a timer to focus your time into alternating work blocks and short breaks.

+> [action]
+>
+> During the next chapter of this tutorial, try using the Pomodoro technique.

 ## The Rest of the Time

 When you are not in a time block, you might be checking email, slack, and otherwise puttering around.
-This is OK, but you also have to keep your wits about you and track what you need to do in the future.
-So follow these steps:
+This is OK, so long as you track what you need to do in the future.
+Try following these steps to guide you:

 - If a task is 2 minutes - just do it
 - If a task will take a fixed amount of time - schedule it on your calendar